SINAI Productions

 Address: [TO BE COMPLETED — registered business address]

-Our agent is registered with the U.S. Copyright Office.
-Directory listing: copyright.gov/dmca-directory.
+Our DMCA agent registration with the U.S. Copyright Office is pending.
+Directory: copyright.gov/dmca-directory.

 Submitting a takedown notice

-If you believe content on SINAI infringes your copyright, send a written notice to dmca@sinaicinema.com containing all of the following (17 U.S.C. § 512(c)(3)):
+If you believe content on SINAI infringes your copyright, send a written notice to dmca@sinaicinema.com with all of the following (17 U.S.C. § 512(c)(3)):

 1. A physical or electronic signature of the copyright owner or a person authorized to act on their behalf.